petepm/Singleton/lyrics.md

 I always thought that I would miss you
 But now it's in a different way
-Count down the times I had no tears
+Count down the times I did not try
-Fall on my face
+Or fall on my face
 And now it's coming back to you